Limit trees for free group automorphisms: universality: Introduction

 An \emph{$F$-tree} is an ($\mathbb R$-)tree with an isometric $F$-action.
 Informally, an $F$-tree is \emph{factored} if its metric has been equivariantly decomposed as a sum $\sum_{j=1}^k \delta_j$ of pseudometrics.
 For a factored $F$-tree $(Y,\Sigma_{j=1}^k \delta_j)$, an element in~$F$ is \emph{$\delta_i$-loxodromic} if it is it is $Y$-loxodromic and its axis has positive $\delta_i$-diameter.
 An equivariant homeomorphism $(T, \Sigma_{j=1}^k d_j) \to (Y,\Sigma_{j=1}^k \delta_j)$ of factored $F$-trees is a \emph{dilation} if it is a homothety of each pair of \emph{factors}~$d_j$ and~$\delta_j$; a dilation is \emph{expanding} if each factor-homothety is expanding.

-A \emph{lamination} in~$F$ is a nonempty closed subset in the \emph{space of lines} in~$F$.
+A \emph{lamination} in~$F$ is a nonempty closed subset in the {space of lines} in~$F$.
 A sequence of lines (e.g.~axes) \emph{weakly limits} to a lamination if some subsequence converges to the lamination.
 Any~$[\phi]$ has a finite set of \emph{attracting laminations} which is empty if and only if~$[\phi]$ is polynomially growing; this set is partially ordered by inclusion and has an order-preserving $[\phi]$-action.
 The maximal elements of the partial order are called \emph{topmost}.
 An attracting lamination~$A$ for~$[\phi]$ has an associated \emph{stretch factor}~$\lambda(A)$; it is \emph{dominating} if any distinct attracting lamination~$A'$ for~$[\phi]$ containing~$A$ has a strictly smaller stretch factor $\lambda(A') < \lambda(A)$.
 Topmost attracting laminations are vacuously dominating; moreover, the $[\phi]$-action permutes the dominating attracting laminations.

-\begin{rmk} If one considers the whole subset~$\{\mathcal A_j^{top}[\phi]\}_{j=1}^k$ of $[\phi]$-orbits of topmost attracting laminations, then we prove the \emph{complete topmost tree} has the additional property that its factor-pseudometrics are pairwise \emph{mutually singular}: for each~$i$, there is an element that is $\delta_i$-loxodromic but $\delta_j$-elliptic for $j \neq i$ (see Section~\ref{SubsecTopmost}).
+\begin{rmk} If one considers a subset~$\{\mathcal A_j^{top}[\phi]\}_{j=1}^k$ of $[\phi]$-orbits of topmost attracting laminations, then we prove the {topmost tree} has the additional property that its factor-pseudometrics are pairwise \emph{mutually singular}: for each~$i$, there is an element that is $\delta_i$-loxodromic but $\delta_j$-elliptic for $j \neq i$ (see Section~\ref{SubsecTopmost}).
 We highlight this feature by using the notation $(Y, \oplus_{j=1}^k \delta_j)$ for topmost trees. \end{rmk}